 Last year I saw a wool felt Christmas tree skirt on the Magnolia site and I thought it might be fun to make one myself!

-So I found all of the supplies at my new favorite Etsy shop Crafty Wool Felt.
-They sell wool felt by the yard and the most wonderful felt balls!
+So I found all of the supplies at my favorite Felt Store Benzie or the Etsy shop Crafty Wool Felt.
+Both sell wool felt by the yard and the most wonderful felt balls!
+I think Benzie’s prices might be a bit less.
 They also come in heart shapes and they also sell all of the supplies you need to make wool felt garlands (which I am also making right now).

 How to Make a Christmas Tree Skirt

 - 1 1/2 yds. wool felt (if 54″ wide) If 36″ wide, purchase two yards.